 In ZERO DARK, when Maya demands time and attention be paid to following seemingly unimportant leads we naturally side with her in the film because we already know how what's coming, but what is fascinating is how eventually, even factoring the risks, the men all decide to roll the dice and bet on her confidence.
 They surrender to the apron string tentacle in the name of a holy target, in a way transmuting the maternal nag lead into chivalrous joust gold through the weird alchemy which most men learn when they first fall in love.
 The same goes for the CIA of Carrie Mathison in Homeland.
 Her manner of pitching her hunches is so wild-eyed and hysterical only a fool would trust her.
-That they do anyway transcends feminism and becomes more like the French army's blind allegiance to the probably schizophrenic Joan of Arc.
+That they do anyway transcends feminism and becomes more like the French army's blind allegiance to schizophrenic Joan of Arc.
 Carrie's madness is understood to be the fall-out of her Cassandra-like gift of prophecy.
-Her madness doesn't prevent the prophecy from being an inescapable fact, for her madness matches like a Cinderella shoe the gnarled foot of the terrorist world.
+Her madness doesn't prevent the prophecy from being an inescapable fact, for her madness fits, like a Cinderella shoe, the deformed foot of the terrorist world.

-But not all female characters in these examples are Kali goddess board knocker-overs.
-Two classic example of the polar opposite of the outside the box woman can be found also on Homeland: Brody's wife, whose main role in the show is being angry if Brody stays out saving the world or trying to blow it up rather than being home at a reasonable hour so he can fawn over her, and a daughter who is such a tiresome nail-biting do-goody drag that she nearly knocks the board over just from her obsessive compulsion to keep it from falling.
-But that's where the show reveals its ancestry to network prime time stuff like 24 and Lost, rather than forward-thinking stuff like Zero Dark Thirty or Blondes at Work where there's no time for such Betty Draper / Loretta Young rulebook inside-the-box normality.
+But not all female characters in these examples are Kali goddess chess board knocker-overs.
+Two classic example of the polar opposite of the outside-the-box woman can be found also on Homeland: Brody's wife, whose main role in the show is being angry if Brody stays out saving the world or trying to blow it up rather than being home at a reasonable hour so he can fawn over her and suffer her alienating pangs for closeness; and his daughter, a tiresome nail-biting do-goody drag.
+But that's where the show reveals its ancestry to network prime time stuff like 24 and Lost, rather than forward-thinking stuff like Zero Dark Thirty or Blondes at Work where there's no time for such Betty Draper / Loretta Young rulebook-clutching, inside-the-box normality.